Josué Homawoo: Career

 Born in Togo, Homawoo moved to France at the age of five and a half and began playing football there.
 A youth product of Elan Sportif Lyon, Lyon, Saint-Priest, he joined the reserves of FC Nantes in 2015.
 On 6 June 2017, Homawoo signed his first professional contract with Nantes.
 He made his professional debut with FC Nantes in a 3–3 Ligue 1 tie with Dijon FCO on 8 February 2020.

 He moved to Lorient reserves on 2 October 2020.
 He then transferred Championnat National club Red Star in June 2021.

+On 16 July 2023, it was announced that Homawoo signed a contract with Dinamo București.
+He made his debut for the team on 14 August 2023, playing 90 minutes in the 1–0 victory against FC Botoșani.
+For his performance in the match, he was selected in the Liga I Team of the Week.
+On 18 February 2024, Homawoo obtained a penalty in the 3-1 home win against Oțelul Galați and he was named for the second time in the season in the Liga I Team of the Week.

+On 1 July 2025, he signed a two-year contract with Belgian club Standard Liège.